hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 [Camenisch, Drijvers, and Lehmann in section 4.3 of this paper from 2016](https://eprint.iacr.org/2016/663.pdf).

-In 2019, Evernym and Sovrin proposed [BBS+ Signatures as the foundation for Indy Anoncreds 2.0](https://github.com/hyperledger/ursa-docs/tree/main/specs/anoncreds2), which in conjuntion with [Rich Schemas](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0250-rich-schemas) addressed a similar set of goals and capabilities as those addressed here, but were ultimately too heavy a solution.
+In 2019, Evernym and Sovrin proposed [BBS+ Signatures as the foundation for Indy Anoncreds 2.0](https://github.com/hyperledger/ursa-docs/tree/main/specs/anoncreds2), which in conjunction with [Rich Schemas](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0250-rich-schemas) addressed a similar set of goals and capabilities as those addressed here, but were ultimately too heavy a solution.

 In 2020, Mattr provided [a draft specification for BBS+ LD-Proofs](https://w3c-ccg.github.io/ldp-bbs2020/) that comply with [the Linked Data proof specification](https://w3c-ccg.github.io/ld-proofs/) in the W3C Credentials Community Group.
 The authors acknowledged that their approach did not support two key Anoncreds features: proof predicates and link secrets.